 USGS does not currently offer vector downloads in bulk other than by special request only.

-Vector data for small scales are from the National Atlas, while medium to large scales are comprised of all of The National Map themes, to include the National Hydrography Dataset (NHD) and Geographic Names Information System (GNIS) data.
-Oth
+Vector data for small scales are from The National Map Small-Scale Collection (formerly National Atlas), while medium to large scales are comprised of all of The National Map themes, t

 Composite base maps have cached tiles to cover the whole world, but only for oceans, continents and countries at smaller scales.
 Larger view scales have detailed data for the conterminous U.S., Alaska, Hawaii, Puerto Rico, U.S.